GSA/digitalgov.gov/content/post/2016-05-09-the-content-corner-using-content-as-a-tool-for-improving-citizen-services.md

 date: 2016-05-09 10:06:08 -0400
 title: 'The Content Corner\: Using Content as a Tool for Improving Citizen Services'
 summary: 'It is very refreshing to see the large contingent of government communicators who are always seeking to do their job better, with a well-founded desire to provide those they serve with an enhanced experience.
-Based on a few examples, such as the many listserv emails that are sent across agencies, DigitalGov’sconstant content stream and'
+Based on a few examples, such as the many listserv emails that are sent across agencies, DigitalGov’s constant content stream and'
 authors: [kyle-s-richardson]
 categories:
   - Content